therealadityashankar/flask-value-checker/README.md

 ## format of the decorator
 - argument 1 : decorator method,
-- argument 2 : parameters wanted, checks form in case of "POST" or "PUT" request, querystring otherwise for "GET"
+- argument 2 : parameters wanted, and their attributes, in the mentioned format, checks form in case of "POST" or "PUT" request, querystring otherwise for "GET"

 ### Rules:
 - different parameters are separated by a newline
 - the parameter and its rules are separated by an `:`
 - rule conditions are separated by an `/`
-- the first condition should be the type of the required value, `str` or `int`
+- the first condition should be the type of the required value, `str`, `int` or `float`

 ## Dev-docs
 - codestyle : Numpydoc